apache/ambari/ambari-views/docs/index.md

       }

 ###Permissions
-The permission VIEW.USE can be granted on any view instance by an administrator.
-A user that has VIEW.USE privilege on a view instance will be able to access the view instance.
+The permission VIEW.USER can be granted on any view instance by an administrator.
+A user that has VIEW.USER privilege on a view instance will be able to access the view instance.
 See [API](#api).

 ###Custom Permissions
 A view can define permissions in the view.xml descriptor.